 SECTION 7.0 IMMEDIATE EFFECT:

-This Ordinance shall take effect immediately upon its adoption and shall be posted in (3) public places in the District within ten days after adoption with the names of the Board members voting for and against the Ordinance and shall remain posted thereafter for at least (1) week.
+This Ordinance shall take effect thirty (30) days from its adoption and shall be posted in (3) public places in the District within ten days after adoption with the names of the Board members voting for and against the Ordinance and shall remain posted thereafter for at least (1) week.
 The Ordinance shall be published once with the names of the members of the Board of Directors voting for and against the Ordinance in the local newspaper.

 SECTION 8.0 RECOVERY OF ATTORNEY'S FEES AND COSTS: